Home > Health Topics > Hypertension

 1. Lifestyle Modification

 Lifestyle modification is important for prevention of hypertension and can be used as treatment for people with high normal blood pressure or people with stage 1 hypertension who have a low risk for heart disease.
-Lifestyle changes include weight reduction; if the person is overweight, alcohol intake should be limited to no more than 720 ml of beer, 300 ml of wine, or 60 ml of 100 proof whiskey per day.
+Lifestyle changes include weight reduction; if the person is overweight, alcohol intake should be limited to no more than 720 ml of beer, 300 ml of wine, or 60 ml of 100 proof whisky per day.
 For women and people without a weight problem the numbers should be halved.
 In addition, regular aerobic physical activity such as walking briskly for 30 to 45 minutes several times a week helps reduce blood pressure.
 Limiting sodium or table salt to 2.4 grams per days can also help reduce blood pressure.

 Cigarette smoking increases the risk for cardiac disease.
 Blood pressure rises with each cigarette that is smoked.
 Quitting smoking can significantly reduce blood pressure.
 Having healthy eating habits can reduce your risk for heart disease, and if you need to be on medication, eating a well-balanced diet will help keep your medication dose low.